trinodb/trino/presto-docs/src/main/sphinx/develop/system-access-control.rst

 System Access Control
 =====================

-Presto separates the concept of the principal who authenticates to the coordinator from the username that is responsible for running queries.
-When running the Presto CLI, for example, the Presto username can be specified using the ``--user`` option.
+Trino separates the concept of the principal who authenticates to the coordinator from the username that is responsible for running queries.
+When running the Trino CLI, for example, the Trino username can be specified using the ``--user`` option.

-By default, the Presto coordinator allows any principal to run queries as any Presto user.
+By default, the Trino coordinator allows any principal to run queries as any Trino user.
 In a secure environment, this is probably not desirable behavior and likely requires customization.

 Implementation